a-franca/abf.li/_posts/2022/2022-05-26-is-there-a-perfect-keyboard.md

 There are some laptops that bring the layout 100%, but generally this forces you to not be centered with the screen.
 For some people, this is not much big of deal, however I don't particularly like it at all.

-One of the brands that became well known for offering keyboards in this format are, for example, the keychron with its k2 model (the same one that my wife uses at the moment).
-The keyboard model that I currently use is also a 75%, but in this case is the model 3084b from the brand akko.
-The reason I bought a different brand and not another keychron was the logistics and the price overall, because they're quite similar in quality.
+One of the brands that has become well known for offering keyboards in this format is, for example, Keychron with their k2 model (the same one my wife is currently using).
+The keyboard model I currently use is also a 75%, but in this case it is the model 3084b from the brand Akko.
+The reason I bought a different brand and not another Keychron was the logistics and the overall price, as they're quite similar in quality.

 Okay, let's move on to the 65% model.